 Issues involving neck and/or skull

-upper cervical instability (the bones of the neck moving more than they should) which can impact the natural curve of the neck causing the vagus to be stretched which can disrupt nerve signaling.
+upper cervical instability (the vertebral bones of the neck moving more than they should) which can impact the natural curve of the neck causing the vagus to be stretched which can disrupt nerve signaling.
 This can be due to:

 - Injury (obvious whiplash or less obvious repeated trauma from tumbling or contact sports)

-- Joint laxity for those joint hypermobility as in Elhers Danlos or in those are especially flexible
+- Joint laxity for those joint hypermobility as in Elhers Danlos or in those who are especially flexible

 - scar tissue impinging on the vagus or adhesions (scaring down) of the vagus nerve from a previous injury

 - decreased cranial compliance due to injury (we should have a degree of give to the joints of our skull)

 - excessive time sitting at computer, can impact interfere with functioning of the vagus by way poor posture (with chin forward), shallow breathing and lack of movement